History of Harper College

 In 2014, The College relaunched the Northeast Center (NEC) in Prospect Heights as the Harper College Learning and Career Center (LCC) with a target market focus on local community needs, credential programs, wrap-around services and workforce emphasis.

-The College simultaneously launched the Education and Work Center (EWC) in Hanover Park, an unprecedented partnership with Elgin Community College, the Village of Hanover Park, the State of Illinois and the Chicago-Cook Workforce partnership.
+The College simultaneously launched the Education and Work Center (EWC) in Hanover Park, an unprecedented partnership with Elgin Community College, the Village of Hanover Park, the State of Illinois and the Harper College, Elgin Community College and The Chicago Cook Workforce Partnership.
 The EWC offers adult education programs and a full-service Illinois WorkNet® Center for career support.
 Harper College offers classes during the day and Elgin Community College offers evening classes.